LibreSolid/solid-node/README.rst

 * Develop using SolidPython and CadQuery combined
 * Filesystem monitoring triggering transpilation to openscad and stl building
 * Background optimization
+* Spatial calculations trimesh

-This is pre-alpha, just releasing something
+This is pre-alpha, just releasing something.

 Credits
 -------